Scrivito/scrivito_three_column_widget/README.md

-# Scrivito Three Columns
+# ScrivitoThreeColumnWidget

-This Gem adds a three-column grid widget to your Scrivito app.
-You can fill the columns with other widgets.
+This gem adds a Scrivito widget for dividing pages and page sections into three columns to your app.

 ## Prerequisites

-Use Bootstrap in your Rails App.
+Requires Bootstrap in your Rails app.

 ## Installation